 “In early times this city was so superior in its good fortune that it ruled over four tribes in the neighborhood, had twenty-five subject cities, made the campaign against the Crotoniates with three hundred thousand men, and its inhabitants on the Crathis alone completely filled up a circuit of fifty stadia.”

-Even if these calculations are exaggerated, the population of Sybaris was large, and area of influence was incomparable to any of their neighbouring Greek cities.
+Even if these calculations are exaggerated, the population of Sybaris was large, and its area of influence was incomparable to any of their neighbouring Greek cities.

-Due to the significant changes in the course of the rivers and land elevation, the area by Sybaris is only known through isolated discoveries.
+Due to the significant changes in the course of the rivers and land elevation, the area occupied by Sybaris is only known through isolated discoveries.
 What is known for certain, however, is that Achaean settlers sometime near the end of the 8th century BCE founded the colony.
 According to Strabo, the colony was located between the Crathis and Sybaris Rivers and was founded by Is of Elis, although some scholars doubt that reading of the text.
 Supported by an expelled group of people from Troizen, a city in the Argolid, the settlers based themselves in the territory to take advantage of the abundance of fertile soil and cultivation opportunities.
 The territory claimed by the newly established Sybaris also eventually included the coastline to the north and south of the city, and stretched inland, encompassing the plains of the Crathis and Esaro rivers.
 Although it had no natural port, it became an important reference point for merchant ships, as it was a natural way stop for those travelling from the Ionian to the Tyrrhenian Sea.

 The first known stasis that is said to have occurred in Sybaris was shortly after its foundation at the end of the 8th century BCE.
 In a demonstration of how race was a common cause of faction, Aristotle tells of how the new Sybarite aristocracy, made up of mainly Achaeans, expelled the Troizenians, and the remaining Sybarites were cursed as a result.
 It is said that the cause of this strife was the distribution of power amongst the initial settlers, in which the significantly larger group forced out the minority.
-Thus, from the earliest stages of development, the Sybarite foundation unrest.
+Thus, from the earliest stages of development, the Sybarite foundation experienced unrest.

-As time on, with the Sybarite aristocracy being opposed from both inside and out, the colony fell in to the hands of a tyrant by the name of Telys.
+As time went on, with the Sybarite aristocracy being opposed from both inside and out, the colony fell in to the hands of a tyrant by the name of Telys.
 As a result of the internal instability, between 511 and 510 BCE Sybaris suffered a crushing defeat at the hands of neighboring Croton, resulting in the complete destruction of the city.
 The hostilities culminated at a battle on the river Traeis, which must have been a common boundary, and it is said that afterwards the river Crati was redirected over the site, and commemorated with a sanctuary dedicated to Athena Crathia.
-Herodotus speaks to the presence of cult of Athena in the outlying territory when he discusses the war with the Crotoniates.
+Herodotus speaks to the presence of a cult of Athena in the outlying territory when he discusses the war with the Crotoniates.
 He states,

 “The Sybarites point to the existence of a precinct and temple by the dry bed of the River Crathis, which they say Dorieus built after having captured Sybaris and dedicated to Athena under the name of Athena of Crathis.”